saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ When you want to optimize the model without any instructions.

- ☐ When the LLM requires access to the latest data for generating outputs.
+ ☐ When the LLM requires access to the latest data for generating outputs.<br><br>

 **48\.
 What is the purpose of this endpoint variable in the code?**